Minimalist Fashion Project

 Eating at a restaurant with a 24 page menu can be overwhelming.
 The choosing becomes more important than the dining.
 Having too much to choose from is not always a blessing.
 Imagine never looking at a fully stuffed closet and thinking “I have nothing to wear” again.
 What if you knew exactly what you were going to wear every day?

 For me, the purpose of dressing with less is twofold.
-First and very simply, I want to live with less, and second, I have used clothing to express my creativity, and tell a story about who I am.
+First and very simply, I want to live with less for a healthier, happier life, and second, I have used clothing to express my creativity, and tell a story about who I am.
 Now, I am ready to tell the story myself.
 If my clothing is simple and more of a canvas, then I can shine instead of my patent leather shoes.
 (I don’t really wear patent leather shoes).

 With inspiration from the minimalist fashion projects above, I have decided to start one of my own that I hope can be long lasting for me and you, if you are interested.